-All Saints Anglican Church in Ladner hosts a free monthly community meal at 6 p.m. on Tuesday, Aug.
-27.
+All Saints Anglican Church in Ladner hosts a free community meal every month.
+The next meal is at 6 p.m. on Tuesday, Jan.
+21.

-Restorative yoga for peopleliving with cancer.
+Restorative Yoga for people living with cancer.
 Join a free yoga group where body, breath and mind come together in fully supported reclining yoga positions.
 Yoga experience is not necessary.
-Sessions held at Centre for Supportive Care in Ladner on Thursdays, Sept.
-12 to Nov.
-28, from 1:30 to 3:30 p.m., or Oct.
-24 to Nov.
-28, from 10:30 a.m. to 12:30 p.m.
-For more information and to pre-register, contact the centre at 604-948-0660.
+Sessions held at Centre for Supportive Care in Ladner on Thursdays, Jan.
+30 to April 16, 10:30 a.m. to 12:30 p.m. or 1:30 to 3:30 p.m.
+For more information or to pre-register, call 604-948-0660.

 The Knitting Sisters meet the first and third Saturday of the month at McKee Seniors Recreation Centre in Ladner from 10 a.m. to noon.
 New members welcome.
 For information call Brenda at 604-868-6015 or email: firstname.lastname@example.org.

 The Tsawwassen Order of Old Bastards (TOOBs) has been quietly helping many South Delta groups and individuals since 1984.
 The club's fundraising is done through food services at community events such as the Ladner Bandfest and the Tsawwassen Sun Festival.
 If you are interested in joining a group of energetic volunteers or just interested getting more information about TOOBs, call Norm Sayfy at 604-551-5842.